Passionate, committed, and deeply humane, these poems bear witness with unflinching honesty to the horrific violence of the Sri Lankan civil war.

 Indran Amirthanayagam writes poetry and essays in English, Spanish, French and Portuguese.
 His works include The Splintered Face, Ceylon R.I.P., El Infierno de Los Pájaros, El Hombre que Recoge Nidos, Sol Camuflado, La Pelota del Pulpo and The Elephants of Reckoning, which won the 1994 Paterson Poetry Prize.
 His poetry has appeared in numerous magazines and journals throughout the world.
 He has also published translations of Mexican poets Manuel Ulacia and Jose Eugenio Sanchez.
 He is a diplomat in the United States Foreign Service.
 He writes a blog on poetry athttp://indranamirthanayagam.blogspot.com.

 Soy poeta estadounidense de origen ceilandes.
 Naci en esa isla que ya no existe, Ceilan.
-I write poems in English, Spanish,French and Portuguese.
+I write poems in English, Spanish,French, Portuguese and Haitian Creole.
 I believe in the cross- cultural encounter.
 Learned early from my parents to turn the other cheek yet keep writing poems on the face of the tyrant.
-My latest book is Uncivil War.
-Look for it on line at Walmart.Com or at Amazon.
-Ask for it at your local bookstore.
+My latest books are Uncivil War, Il n'est de solitude que l'ile lointaine, Pwezi a Kat Men, and Ventana Azul.
+Look for them on line at Amazon and nirvana.com.
+Ask for them at your local bookstore.
 You can also email me if interested in acquiring copies of earlier, hard to find books.

 Me gustaria que este espacio sea un lugar de encuentro para poetas de todo el mundo.
 J'invite a tous a lire des poemes et a faire des commentaires.